Arthurbric/2Gether-Pi1/README.md

 # 2Gether – Event Platform 🎉

 ## Overview
-**Together** is an innovative platform designed to simplify the planning of special events.
+**2Gether** is an innovative platform designed to simplify the planning of special events.
 It connects event organizers with venue hosts and equipment providers, making it easier to manage everything in one place.

 ---